 Existing methods for predicting indoor daylight distribution rely on smoothened models, resulting in less accurate simulations.
 High costs of commercial devices for measuring angular daylight distribution limit widespread adoption and data collection.

-- High Accuracy: Provides more precise angular daylight data, improving prediction models for indoor lighting.
+- High Accuracy: It provides more precise angular daylight data, improving prediction models for indoor lighting.

 The prototype device uses 12 LDRs to measure the luminance of the sky at different angles.
 The device is rotated on a vertical axis to measure the luminance of the sky at different azimuths.